Nanjing Jiangsu, China Travel Guide

 Familiarize yourself with local dining customs.

-Navigate conversations with awareness and respect.
+Navigate conversations with understanding and respect.

 China's HSR network connects Nanjing to major cities efficiently.